Monday, September 15, 2014

 "Just how high can a turkey fly?"

-I watched as it flew over 50 foot above the trees...a goofy-majestic bird...looking like it could kerplunck with it's chubby physique at any moment...the bird that George reminds me everytime we see one..."was the first choice for the national bird"
+I watched as it flew over 50 foot above the trees...a goofy-majestic bird...looking like it could kerplunck with it's chubby physique at any moment...the bird that George reminds me every time we see one..."was the first choice for the national bird"

 Yep, Just how high CAN a turkey fly?